We may receive compensation when you click on links to products from our partners.

 What is EKRA?

 EKRA is the abbreviation of the Eliminating Kickbacks in Recovery Act.
 It is included in the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (SUPPORT Act).
-Both were passed by Congress on the 24th day of October last 2018.
+Both were passed by Congress on October 24, 2018.

 The SUPPORT Act was created to fight the opioid epidemic – the severe abuse of misusing drugs like Vicodin.
 As part of this initiative, Congress included EKRA to prevent further substance abuse caused by greedy patient brokers.

-You might have heard EKRA being compared or linked to the federal Anti-Kickback Statute.
-Sure, both have similarities, but the Eliminating Kickbacks in Recovery Act covers more areas than the Anti-Kickback Statute (AKS)Click To TweetThere are people who make a career by using other people’s weaknesses.
+Some people make a career by using other people’s weaknesses.
 Patient brokers refer patients to the best companies with the highest biddings.
 Aside from the kickbacks, they will get from companies, some brokers would even con patients into giving them money to gain more.

 With EKRA, brokers are inhibited from profiting by referring patients to laboratories, drug recovery clinics, and treatment centers in exchange for kickbacks.
 This also protects patients from fraud.